pipoe2h/calmworkshop/index.rst

 Getting Started
 ---------------

 Welcome to the Nutanix Calm Bootcamp!

-This workbook accompanies an instructor-led session that introduces Nutanix Calm and many common management tasks.
+This workbook accompanies an instructor-led session that introduces Nutanix Calm.
 Each section has a lesson and an exercise to give you hands-on practice.
 The instructor explains the exercises and answers any additional questions that you may have.

-At the end of the bootcamp, attendees should understand the basic concepts and technologies that make up Nutanix Calm and should be well prepared to install, design and operate Calm blueprints and applications.

 What's New
 ++++++++++

-- Bootcamp updated for the following software versions:
+- Workshop updated for the following software versions:
-    - AOS|PC 5.10
+    - AOS & PC 5.10.x

-.. - Optional Lab Updates:
+- Optional Lab Updates:
-..    - Flow

 Agenda
 ++++++

-- Introductions
+- What is Calm
-- Technology Overview
-- Nutanix Calm
+- Calm basics

-- Nutanix Calm Lab
+- Nutanix Calm Labs
+    - Calm: Enable
+    - Calm: Projects
+    - Calm: Linux 3-Tier Application
+    - Calm: Windows 2-Tier Application
+    - Calm: Day 2 Actions - Scaling Out/In
+    - Calm: eScript
+    - Calm: Marketplace

-.. - Optional Labs
+- Optional Labs
-..   - Ansible Lab
-..   - Flow Lab

 Introductions
 +++++++++++++